 Graduate study: The Graduate School offers 65 master's degrees, 45 doctoral degrees and 22 graduate certificates in multiple disciplines across campus.

-Extension: Kansas State University Research and Extension conducts practical research and delivers those results to all 105 Kansas counties to improve the lives of Kansans.
+Extension: K-State Research and Extension conducts practical research and delivers those results to all 105 Kansas counties to improve the lives of Kansans.

 Students: More than 24,300 from all 50 states and more than 100 countries.

 Degrees: More than 250 undergraduate majors and options are available.